easy-up/portage-cd/README.md

 Portage CD is a secure, continuous delivery pipeline built on open source.
 Portage CD is designed to orchestrate the process of building and scanning an application image for security vulnerabilities.
 The unique aspect of Portage CD is that it is meant to be portable, meaning that a developer can run the entire pipeline locally, address any security vulnerabilities or code issues before pushing before pushing a branch to a CI/CD pipeline based in the cloud that is also running Portage CD.

-This project aims to simplify the CI/CD build process such that developers can focus on building their unit and end to end tests, and spend less time working on security pipeline tooling, and standing up continuous delivery (CD).
+This project aims to simplify the CI/CD build process by providing an easy to use wrapper around security scanning tools and container building tools.
+The result is that the development team can build a simpler CI/CD pipeline that is easier to understand and maintain.

-Portage CD is designed to make CI/CD easier by providing a preconfigured security and container building pipeline that can be configured such that tools can be overridden where an enterprise SaaS tool may exist.
-The tool has also been designed so that i can be incorporated into existing CI pipelines running in any CI platform.
-Portage CD can be statically compiled as a binary and run on virtually any environment or CI/CD platform.
+Portage CD provides a preconfigured security and container build pipeline that can be configured such that tools can be overridden where an enterprise SaaS tool may exist.
+The tool has also been designed so that it can be incorporated into existing CI pipelines running in any CI platform (Gitlab CI, Github Actions, Jenkins, etc.).

 At it's core, Portage CD is a golang based CLI tool that is configured to chain the security and container building open source tools below to make the CI/CD process easier.